MirageTurtle/Notes/Introduction to Computer Systems/Note.md

 - If the all cases contains negative number or starts from a larger number which is not near 0, the compiler will **put some bias** so that the first case is 0.
 - If it's a really big spread of cases and relatively sparse, the compiler will **revert to `if-else` code in halfway through on average (binary search)**, which can do in *logarithmic* time.

+## Lecture 7: Machine-Level Programming III: Procedures

+>  Create Time: 2023.08.21  Update Time: 2023.08.21

+### Mechanisms in Procedures

+Break procedures into some small settles.

++ Passing control
+  + To beginning of procedure code
+  + Back to return point
++ Passing data
+  + Procedure arguments
+  + Return value
++ Memory management
+  + Allocate during procedure execution
+  + Deallocate upon return

+### Stack Structure

+> Stack is the right data structure for procedure call/return

+To the assembly-level programmers' perspective, memory is just a big array of bytes.
+And somewhere within that bunch of bytes, we're going to call it the stack.
+And the stack is used by the program to manage the state associated with the procedures that it calls and as they return.

+`%rsp` is the stack pointer.
+When more data are allocated for the stack, stack pointer decrements.

++ `pushq src`
++ `popq src`

+### Calling Conventions

+#### Procedure Control Flow

+Use stack to support procedure call and return

++ Procedure call: `call label`
+  + Push return address (address of the next instruction right after call) on stack
+  + Jump to label
++ Procedure return: `ret`
+  + Pop address from stack
+  + Jump to address

+#### Passing Data

++ First 6 integer and pointer arguments: `%rdi`, `%rsi`, `%rdx`, `%rcx`, `%r8`, `%r9`
+  + Put the arguments part more than 6 in memory on the stack.
+  + Only allocate stack space when needed.
++ Return value: `%rax`

+#### Managing local data

+Each block we use for a particular call is called the **stack frame**.

+Base pointer/frame pointer is `%rbp`, which is an optional pointer.
+For most programs, compiler will compute what size of a stack frame a function needs, and allocate stack frame to the function. `%rbp` is mostly only used when a function try to allocate an array with variable size.

+#### Register Saving Conventions

++ Caller Saved
+  + Caller saves temporary values in its frame before the call
+  + `%rax`: Return value
+  + `%rdi`, `%rsi`, `%rdx`, `%rcx`, `%r8`, `%r9`: Arguments
+  + `%r10`, `%r11`: Caller-saved temporaries
++ Callee saved
+  + Callee saves temporary values in its frame before using
+  + Callee restores them before returning to caller
+  + `%rbx`, `%r12`, `%r13`, `%r14`: Callee-saved temporaries
+  + `%rbp`: May be used as frame pointer
+  + `%rsp`: Special form of callee save, and it restored to original value upon exit from procedure

+### Illustration of Recursion

+The stack principle makes recursion work, even mutual recursion.